BSplineX/BSplineX/README.md

 # BSplineX

-The B-Spline library you have always dreamed of were performance and easy-to-use interfaces live in harmony.
+The B-Spline library you have always dreamed of where performance and easy-to-use interfaces live in harmony.

 ## Features